yuqi-liang-qiqi/asa-bibtex/README.md

 - No need for Homebrew or MacTeX unless you want the full MacTeX suite for other reasons.

 ## What is this?
-This project provides a `biblatex` style for LaTeX, following the American Sociological Association (ASA) reference format.
+This project provides a complete `biblatex` style implementation for LaTeX, following the American Sociological Association (ASA) reference format.
 It is especially suitable for students, researchers, and anyone submitting to sociology journals.

-- **This style is adapted from [`biblatex-apa`](https://github.com/plk/biblatex-apa) by Philip Kime, with extensive modifications for ASA requirements.**
+- **This is a fully independent ASA style implementation, built from the ground up to meet ASA formatting requirements.**
+- **Key Features:**
+  - Native ASA citation and bibliography formatting
+  - Support for all major entry types (articles, books, datasets, theses, etc.)
+  - Proper handling of multiple authors, publication dates, and special cases
+  - Correct page number formatting (Pp. vs direct notation)
+  - No external style dependencies required
 - **Author:** Yuqi Liang
 - **Email:** yuqi.liang.1900@gmail.com
 - **GitHub:** [yuqi-liang-qiqi](https://github.com/yuqi-liang-qiqi)